Ian Paice

 Ian Anderson Paice (born 29 June 1948) is an English musician who is the drummer and an original member of the rock band Deep Purple.
 He remains the only member of Deep Purple who has served in every line-up since the band's inception in 1968, as well as having played on every album and at every live appearance.
-He was inducted into the Rock and Roll Hall of Fame as a member of Deep Purple in 2016.
+He is considered one of the greatest rock drummers of all time, and was inducted into the Rock and Roll Hall of Fame as a member of Deep Purple in 2016.

 Deep Purple were broken up for eight years from 1976 to 1984, during which time Paice was a member of two bands that also involved other Deep Purple members, Paice Ashton Lord (also featuring Jon Lord) during 1976–1978, and Whitesnake (also featuring Jon Lord and David Coverdale) during 1979–1982.
 He was then Gary Moore's drummer from 1982 until Deep Purple's reformation in 1984.
 He has also played drums as a touring and/or session musician for other artists, including the Velvet Underground, George Harrison, and Paul McCartney.

 Biography

 The early years

-Born in Nottingham, Paice's father was a civil servant and he spent his early years in Germany before moving back to live just outside Oxford in early childhood.
+Born in Nottingham, Paice's father was a civil servant and he spent his early years in Germany before moving back to live in Bicester, a town near Oxford, UK in early childhood.
 He got his first drum kit at 15 and began his professional career in the early 1960s playing drums in his father's dance band.
 The first band he was in was called Georgie & the Rave-Ons, which after being renamed the Shindigs released their first single featuring the 17-year-old Paice and George Adams.

 In 1966 Paice joined the MI5, which soon changed its name to the Maze.
 Primarily a club band, the Maze produced a number of singles, recorded mainly in Italy and France.